Cash Management Using a Cash Disbursements Journal

 - Other debit

-The cash payment type columns may be more specific to the nature of the business.
-For instance, some businesses may only need one column to record the cash amount whereas others need additional columns for accounts payable, discounts received cash purchases, etc. There should always be an "other" column to record amounts which do not fit into any of the main categories.
+The payment columns may also be more specific to the nature of the business.
+For example, some businesses may only need one column to record cash amounts, whereas others may rely on additional columns for accounts payable or discounts received on cash purchases.
+In any case, there should always be an "other" column to record amounts which do not fit into any of the main categories.

 Updating Other Ledgers

-Regularly, sometimes daily, the line items in the cash disbursement journal are used to update the subsidiary ledgers—those designed to record specific types of accounting transactions.
-If most cash payments are to suppliers for credit purchases, then the subsidiary ledger updated is the accounts payable ledger.
+Regularly, and in some cases on a daily basis, the line items in the cash disbursement journal are used to update a business's subsidiary ledgers.
+If the business's cash payments are to suppliers for credit purchases, then the subsidiary ledger updated is the accounts payable book.

 The general ledger accounts are updated monthly using the totals from the cash disbursements journal.
-If the business is using subsidiary control accounts to support the general ledger accounts, the postings are part of the double entry bookkeeping system.
+If a business is using subsidiary control accounts to support the general ledger accounts, the postings are part of the double entry bookkeeping system.
+All books dedicated to recording specific types of accounting transactions rely on the cash disbursements journal for information.

 The cash disbursement journal will include a "discounts received" column if there are cash payments to suppliers that may enjoy a discount, perhaps for early payment.
 Thus, the invoice amount is recorded, along with the discount received and the cash payment.
 Only the discounts receive column total is posted to the general ledger.